harshdhamaniya/nessuskeygen/README.md

 This Python script allows you to generate Nessus Professional Keys directly without having to fill out the registration form.
 It simplifies the process and makes it more convenient for users to get started with Nessus.

+### Generate Keys Effortlessly: No installation or setup required—seamlessly generate keys directly through our website, ensuring a smooth and efficient experience for developers.
+[Click Here](https://harshdhamaniya.com/nessus)

 ## Updates 23-08-2024

 - **Unified Key Generation**: Combined key generation for Nessus Professional and Expert into a single function.